sysbiolux/IDARE-QuickStart/README.md

 This Repository contains basic sample datasets to use with the IDARE cytoscape application.
 The data and models used in the examples are in the [Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data).

-The Tutorial contains three parts.
+The Tutorial contains two parts.

 Part 1 is an example with the E. coli metabolic model overlayed with metabolomic, proteomic and gene expression data.

 Part 2 is an example with the Zebrafish metabolic model and gene expression data from 3 pancreatic cell types.

-Part 3 is an example with the Human metabolic model (Recon2) with an automated representation of the visualization from the original IDARE webportal.

 In each case, the following 3 steps are recommended:
 1) setting up the network, which is necessary for image matching.